Get your South African ID card the easy way

 Do I have to renew my South African ID card?

-No. Unlike your passport or driver’s licence, you will not be required to renew your card.
+No. Unlike your passport or driving licence, you do not have to renew your card.
 But naturally, this changes if you lose or damage your card.

 Do I still have to bring photos for my ID card application?

-No. Your image will be captured on-site at the time of your appointment.
+No .
+Your image will be captured on-site during your appointment.

 How long is the ID card meant to last?